copethomas/defcon-33-domain-fronting/README.md

 ## 3. Prepare domain list

-We now need a large number of sites to test which CDN they are associated with:
+We now need a large number of sites to test which CDN they’re associated with:
 - https://tranco-list.eu/ - For the top 1 million domains

 ## 4. Scrape domains and analyze CDN usage